-Strategy Type Current Practice Facilities are part of the corporate wide facility preventative maintenance program Renewals/Rehabilitation: Software license upgrades yearly to ensure system works and meets applicable legislation and standards for Stop Call system Includes significant repairs designed to extend the life of the Reactive renewals program asset (e.g. the lining of iron Reuse of tire casings watermains can defer the need for replacement).
-Transit vehicles have an engine overhaul at midlife (approximately 5 years of age). , Refurbishment line item on budget Retrofitting buildings to automated systems Subject to funding, schedule made yearly Replacement Activities that are expected to 18-year bus replacement cycle (standard in industry as best practice life cycle) occur once an asset has reached Use gas tax when available to replace fleet the end of its useful life and renewal/rehabilitation is no longer an option.
-Facility components replaced when at end of useful life through capital planning/business case Transit procurement initiative to allow for joint procurement of various transit related vehicles and equipment Disposals/Abandonment Sell problematic fleet (very rare) Policies Auction retired fleet Activities associated with disposing of an asset once it has reached the end of its useful life or is otherwise no longer needed by the municipality.
+Strategy Type Current Practice Facilities are part of the corporate wide facility preventative maintenance program Renewals/Rehabilitation: Software license upgrades yearly to ensure system works and meets applicable legislation and standards for Stop Call system Includes significant repairs Reactive renewals program asset (e.g. the lining of iron Reuse of tire casings watermains can defer the need for replacement).
+Transit vehicles have an engine overhaul at mid- life (approximately 5 years of age).
+Refurbishment line item on budget Retrofitting buildings to automated systems Subject to funding, schedule made yearly Replacement 18-year bus replacement cycle (standard in in industry as best practice life cycle) occur once an asset has reached Use gas tax when available to replace fleet the end of its useful life and Facility components replaced when at end of useful life through capital planning/business case longer an option.
+Transit procurement initiative to allow for joint procurement of various transit related vehicles and equipment Disposals/Abandonment Sell problematic fleet (very rare) Policies Auction retired fleet Activities associated with disposing of an asset once it has reached the end of its useful life or is otherwise no longer needed by the municipality.
 Facilities that are no longer needed for the intended service are either sold, re-purposed or demolition.
 Expansion Programs Use transit reserve potentially when required Planned activities required to extend the services to previously un-serviced areas - or expand Cost recovery contract programs used for expansion programs for post-secondary school routes services to meet growth demands.
 Tie accessible stop improvement program to road reconstructions Review alternate fuels periodically for potential use Consider electric vehicles Future Strategies Updating the vehicle storage to increase fleet capacity Expanding the use of sponsorship to fund projects Adding real-time GPS to buses

-Strategy Type Current Practice

-Reviewing partnership with MetroLinx for fleet purchases if feasible in the long term and with
+Strategy Type Current Practice Reviewing partnership with MetroLinx for fleet purchases if feasible in the long term and with customization fees

-customization fees